m1guelch/Bruh/README.md

 # Bruh Sound
-This deploys a container that reproduces the SpongeBob disgusted sound effect XD
+This deploys a container that reproduces the SpongeBob disgusted sound effect.